Nicole Bivens Collinson

 Customs and Border Protection

-- NEW 4/20: 90-Day Duty, Tax and Free Postponement.
+- 90-Day Duty, Tax and Free Postponement.
 Traders Get Immediate 90-Day Duty, Tax, and Fee Postponement - Adjustments to April Periodic Monthly Statement Due by April 20 at 11:59 PM EDT.

 CBP Frequently Asked Questions page